COVID-19 Vaccine Information

 I have more questions about the vaccine, what should I do?

-- This info from the Washington State Department of Health (En español)
+- Read this info from the Washington State Department of Health (En español)

 - Also, be sure to talk to your medical provider.